liam8888999/ErsatzTV-Filler/docs/configure/weather.md

 - `Time (seconds)`

 This is the option to set the duration the weather filler will run for.
 If you want 30 seconds then you would just set `30` as the option.

+### Weather Header text

+- `String (header text)`

+This is the option to select what text to show in the weather header.

+### Show the Weather Header?

+- `yes/no`

+This is the option whether you want to show the header in the weather filler, it can be set as `yes` to show or `no` if you dont want it to show.